Top 15 Best NBA Players of All Time

 Tim Duncan was a power forward who spent the entirety of his 19-year career with the San Antonio Spurs.
 Many consider Duncan to be the greatest power forward of all time.
 After retiring in 2016, Duncan came back to the Spurs as an assistant coach in 2019.
 His debut as head coach was against the Charlotte Hornets, a 104-103 comeback win for the Spurs.

 Duncan won five NBA championships, three of which he was the MVP.
-He also won NBA Most Valuable Player in 2002 and 2003.
+He also won the NBA Most Valuable Player in 2002 and 2003.
 His legendary career included 14 NBA All-Star games and eight appearances in the NBA All-Defensive First Team.
 He won NBA Rookie of the Year in 1998 and capped off his career with NBA Teammate of the Year in 2015.
-A detailed account of his stats can be found on his profile page.
+You can find a detailed account of his stats on his profile page.

 • Height: 6 ft 11 (2.11m)